 5. Bodegas Castañeda

 Want to try paella in Granada but not that hungry?
-Swing by local hotspot Bodegas Castañeda, where one of the many tapas available is paella.
-In addition, if you’re feeling adventurous, try the house Calicasas wine: a sweet vino mixed with rum and other secret ingredients.
-Cheers!
+Swing by local hotspot Bodegas Castañeda, where they serve it up in tapa form.
+If you’re feeling adventurous, try the house Calicasas to wash it down—it’s a sweet wine mixed with rum and other secret ingredients that’s not for the faint of heart.

 Address: Calle Almireceros, 1-3